Colorado Air National Guard

-The Colorado Air National Guard 120th Fighter Squadron was the first federally recognized Air National Guard unit after the Second World War, receiving this distinction on 30 June 1946.
+The Colorado Air National Guard's 120th Fighter Squadron was the first federally recognized Air National Guard unit after the Second World War, receiving this distinction on 30 June 1946.

 Overview

-Under the "Total Force" concept, Colorado Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
-Colorado ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
+Under the "Total Force" concept, Colorado Air National Guard units are considered to be Air Reserve Component (ARC) units of the United States Air Force (USAF).
+Colorado ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF or a Field Command of the USSF if federalized.
 In addition, the Colorado Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

 Along with their federal reserve obligations, as state militia units the elements of the Colorado ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.